jonathansick/sitelle_notes/README.md

 Should we broaden the filter to add Mg lines, for e.g..
 Or would the [OIII] flux kill simultaneous absorption line studies.
 Probably.

+****

+# Monday Afternoon

+## SITELLE Data Simulator (Laurent and students)

+*Don't look at the numbers.* (Will be fixed of course)

+Ingredients:

+- Template spectrum.
+To understand noise, you need a template spectrum for your observation.
+- Filter.
+Add your own; see what needs to be built.
+- Specify either resolution or time available.

+Simulator can turn on/off different types of noise.
+Will be able to automatically output S/N for various features.
+Will be good to add a seeing parameter.

+Demonstration of how Ly alpha detection suffers in redshifted data because of higher sky flux.

+Next steps:

+- stellar library
+- more sources: comets and galaxies
+- need to include a measure of the velocity uncertainty (lots of people want to think in these terms: how long to integrate to get X km/s resolution for Y object)
+- extend to 2D
+- Move to Python+Web from IDL version.